-We offer a wide variety of members-only lectures and programs that feature renowned historians and authors.
+We offer a wide variety of member-only lectures and programs that feature renowned historians and authors.
 The following special events are open only to members.
 Invitations are mailed to members before each event.

-We offer three members-only lectures each year.
+We offer three member-only lectures each year.
 Read more about the Stuart G. Christian Jr. Lecture, the Hazel and Fulton Chauncey Lecture, and the J. Harvie Wilkinson, Jr. Lecture below.

 Stuart G. Christian, Jr. Lecture

-The Stuart G. Christian, Jr. Lecture was named in honor of a former president of the VHS and takes place every spring.
-Because "Punky" Christian was a decorated veteran of the Normandy Campaign, this lecture series is focused on topics from the era of World War II.
+The Stuart G. Christian, Jr. Lecture was named in honor of a former president of the VHS.

 Have you ever wanted to visit a historic location in Virginia but did not want to deal with the hassle of planning a trip or fighting traffic?
 Leave the planning and driving to us!